-Eye Movement Desensitisation and Reprocessing (EMDR) Treatment in London & Hertfordshire
+Eye Movement Desensitisation and Reprocessing (EMDR) Therapy in London

-Here at The Trauma Practice in London & Hertfordshire we use EMDR therapy for PTSD to help desensitise anxiety related to traumatic memories.
+Here at The Trauma Practice in London & Hertfordshire we use EMDR therapy for PTSD to help desensitise anxiety related to traumatic memories and PTSD.
 EMDR therapy is used as part of an integrated approach to trauma.
 We also use psychotherapy, cranio-sacral therapy and somatic stabilisation to reduce symptomatology and assist with building healthy coping mechanisms.
 Contact us to find out more or book a consultation.

 What is EMDR therapy?